when things go wrong

 Without complex contracts, it is also much harder for the POS provider to charge for anything that wasn’t previously disclosed.
 In summary, litigation is a costly and frustrating process.
 The ability to terminate a monthly service agreement provides a better way out of an unwanted service.

 Are you locked in to a system that doesn't meet your needs

 Demonstrations are an important process to show how POS works

-During your meeting with a POS provider you should insist on explanation and demonstration of all the features applicable to your venue.
+When choosing a restaurant POS system, demonstrations are an important process to show how the POS works – you should insist on explanation and demonstration of all the features applicable to your venue.
 This demonstration can be conducted using a sample data-set on a test system, or preferably by inspecting a fully operational system at another venue.
 Being able to see the proposed system in action at a venue similar to yours will not only deliver undeniable proof of its true performance but also allow you to talk with experienced users.

 It is essential that you prepare for the meeting with a potential provider by making your list of all required features and then request a demonstration showing exactly how the proposed POS system will help you achieve the desired results.

 Accept no verbal assurances about the functionality that cannot be demonstrated, if you can’t see the system performing a desired function you have to conclude this functionality is not available.